Ubiquitous Acoustic Sensing on Commodity IoT Devices: A Survey: Acoustic Sensing Applications

-Liu et al.~\cite{Guoguo} developed a centimeter-level localization system named Guoguo.
-The anchors in this system are synchronized by Zigbee and are scheduled to transmit orthogonal codes, which are used by targets to perform ToA (Time-Of-Arrival) estimation.
+In ~\cite{Guoguo}, Liu et al. developed a centimeter-level localization system named Guoguo.
+The anchors in this system are synchronized by Zigbee and are scheduled to transmit orthogonal codes, which are used by targets to perform ToA estimation via one-way sensing.
 Multilateration is then used to locate the targets.
 A speaker-only localization system was proposed by Lazik and Rowe in~\cite{ALPSPre}.
-In this approach, distributed speakers are connected to different channels of an advanced audio device.
-Each channel emits chirp spread spectrum modulated acoustic signals~\cite{CSS}.
-A target locates itself locally by performing TDoA (Time-Difference-Of-Arrival) estimation.
-According to \cite{ALPSPre}, the ${95}$-percentile localization accuracy is within ${10}$ cm.
-ALPS~\cite{ALPS} improves upon the work~\cite{ALPSPre} in ease of deployment.
-In ALPS, anchors are synchronized via Bluetooth, and each anchor embeds both a microphone and a speaker.
-The coordinates of the anchors are efficiently obtained through acoustic-assisted simultaneously localization and mapping.
-ALPS reports average errors of ${30}$ cm and ${16.1}$ cm in locating targets and anchors.
-The localization accuracy of the above work is highly dependent on the synchronization performance, which is sensitive to network latency, especially in a large-scale network.
-In contrast, asynchronous approaches can overcome these shortcomings.
-ARABIS \cite{ARABIS} is an asynchronous acoustic localization system which adopts two-way ranging~\cite{BeepBeep} to avoid synchronization.
-In ARABIS, anchors transmit acoustic beacons periodically following a coarse time-division-multiple-access schedule.
-Targets, as well as anchors, overhear the transmissions and record the corresponding timestamps.
-These timestamps can be used to estimate TDoA information in locating a target.
-ARABIS reports a ${95}$-percentile localization error of ${7.4}$ cm.
+In their approach, distributed speakers are connected to different synchronized channels of an advanced audio device that transmits chirp signals for localization.
+A target locates itself locally by performing one-way TDoA estimation.
+According to \cite{ALPSPre}, its ${95}$-percentile localization accuracy is within ${10}$~\!cm.
+ALPS~\cite{ALPS} improves upon the work~\cite{ALPSPre} in deployment efforts.
+In ALPS, anchors are synchronized via Bluetooth, and each anchor is equipped with one microphone and one speaker.
+The locations of the anchors are efficiently obtained through acoustic-assisted simultaneously localization and mapping.
+ALPS reports average errors of ${30}$~\!cm and ${16.1}$~\!cm in locating targets and anchors.
+Recently, a ultrasonic localization system called UPS+ is presented in~\cite{UPS}.
+UPS+ leverages the non-linearity of receiver microphones (details are presented in Section~\ref{sec:future direction for channel characteristics}) to enable ultrasonic beacons to locate smart devices without ultra-sonic sensors.
+Consequently, the audibility problem, induced either by \textit{\textbf{Challenge}}-\ref{clg:audibility} or \textit{\textbf{Challenge}}-\ref{clg:timing estimation trade-off}, is eliminated.
+UPS+ achieves centimeter-level accuracy in localization.